jobo3208/nvim-mysql/README.md

 `<target>` can be a hostname, connection string, or an alias defined in the `g:nvim_mysql#aliases` map.

-Once connected, you can run the query under the cursor by hitting `Enter` in normal mode.
+Once connected, you can run the query under the cursor by hitting `<Leader>x` (`<Leader>` is typically backslash) in normal mode.
 (Note that currently, queries must be separated by a blank line for this to work.)
 This will run the query asynchronously, immediately returning control to the editor while the query executes.
 Once the query is done, a results window will be displayed.
 Press `R` to jump to the results window.
 You can quickly close the results window by pressing `q`.

 If a query is taking too long, you can press `K` is normal mode to kill it.
 Note that you can currently only run one query at a time per tab.